Brauer relations in finite groups

 We have thus shown that we can replace any subgroup of $P$ by a subgroup in $\cM$, without changing the class in $\Prim(G)$.
-Finally, by using relations $\Theta\equiv M-M'\pmod C$, we can replace all subgroups in $\cM$ by one of them.
-But the coefficient of this one must be zero by Proposition \ref{prop:relmodC}, so the resulting relation is imprimitive.
-Thus, $\Prim(G)$ is generated by relations $\Theta\equiv M-M'\pmod C$, as claimed. \end{proof}
+Finally, by using relations $\Theta\equiv M-M'\pmod {\cH^c_C}$, we can replace all subgroups in $\cM$ by one of them.
+But the coefficient of this one must be zero by Corollary \ref{cor:relmodC}, so the resulting relation is imprimitive.
+Thus, $\Prim(G)$ is generated by relations $\Theta\equiv M-M'\pmod{\cH^c_C}$, as claimed. \end{proof}

-\begin{lemma} Let $\Theta$ be a relation of the form $\Theta\equiv M-M'\pmod C$ with $M,M'\in \cM$.
+\begin{lemma} Let $\Theta$ be a relation of the form $\Theta\equiv M-M'\pmod{\cH_C^c}$ with $M,M'\in \cM$.
 Then its order in $\Prim(G)$ divides $p$. \end{lemma}

 \begin{proof} Any occurrence of $pM$ in a relation can be replaced by a proper subgroup of $M$ and groups intersecting $C$, using the relation from Example \ref{exer:G20}, and similarly for $M'$.
-Next, these strictly smaller groups can all be replaced by one group of the same size, as in the above Lemma, using imprimitive relations.
-The resulting relation must then be $0 \pmod C$ by Proposition \ref{prop:relmodC}, and so imprimitive. \end{proof}
+Next, these strictly smaller groups can all be replaced by one group of the same size, as in the proof of Lemma \ref{lem:generators}, using imprimitive relations.
+The resulting relation is $\equiv 0 \pmod{\cH_C^c}$ by Corollary \ref{cor:relmodC}, and so is imprimitive. \end{proof}

-\begin{lemma} If $M,M'\in\cM$ have signatures that agree in some entry, then there is an imprimitive relation $\Theta\equiv M-M'\pmod C$. \end{lemma}
+\begin{lemma} If $M,M'\in\cM$ have signatures that agree in some entry, then there is an imprimitive relation $\Theta\equiv M-M'\pmod{\cH_C^c}$. \end{lemma}

 \begin{proof} Say the signatures agree in the $j$th entry.
 If the common entry is~1, then $M\cap K_j = M'\cap K_j = K_j$, and if it is 0, then the intersections are both equal to the unique index $p$ subgroup of $K_j$.
-In either case, there is an imprimitive relation of the required form by Lemma \ref{lem:sameInters}. \end{proof}
+In either case, there is an imprimitive relation of the required form by Theorem \ref{thm:sameInters}. \end{proof}

-\begin{lemma} If $M,M'\in\cM$ have opposite signatures both of which contain 0 and~1, then there is an imprimitive relation $\Theta\equiv M-M'\pmod C$. \end{lemma}
+\begin{lemma} If $M,M'\in\cM$ have opposite signatures both of which contain 0 and~1, then there is an imprimitive relation $\Theta\equiv M-M'\pmod{\cH_C^c}$. \end{lemma}